camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 `````

 **execute**
-The execution is quite similar to the connector.
+The execution is quite similar to the Connector.
 It will call the Connector.

-The ConnectorExecution exception must be catched, and a ZeebeBpmnError can be sent instead if you like.
+The ConnectorExecution exception must be caught, and a ZeebeBpmnError can be sent instead if you like.

 `````